|5||Iranshahr, Sistan and Baluchestan|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tabriz air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Tabriz is currently 5.6 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|